‘I’M A GONER’: El Faro’s last hours as ship sails into storm

 - London man proposes to Seattle woman via $5,000 newspaper ad

 Another wave slammed into them.
 “Oh (expletive),” said Randolph.
 “That was a bad one.”
 The alarm sounded.
 The ship was now pushed in another direction, off the captain’s chosen course.
-After a few tense seconds, the El Faro righted herself.
+After a few tense seconds, El Faro righted herself.

 “She’s doin’ good.
 I’m impressed.
 Knock on wood,” said Randolph.

-The El Faro was one of two ships owned by TOTE Maritime Inc. that navigated in constant rotation between Jacksonville, Florida, and San Juan, Puerto Rico.
+El Faro was one of two ships owned by TOTE Maritime Inc. that navigated in constant rotation between Jacksonville, Florida, and San Juan, Puerto Rico.
 It brought everything from milk to Mercedes Benzes to the island.
-If the El Faro missed its run store shelves sat empty, an economy suffered and TOTE lost money.
+If El Faro missed its run store shelves sat empty, an economy suffered and TOTE lost money.

-This run was to be the El Faro’s last before a major retrofit.
+This run was to be El Faro’s last before a major retrofit.
 Inspectors had found parts of the vessel’s boilers that were “deteriorated severely” and service was scheduled in the next month.
-This came as no surprise: One Coast Guard inspector had identified a “disturbing” uptick in safety discrepancies during the El Faro’s inspections from 2013 to 2014.
+This came as no surprise: One Coast Guard inspector had identified a “disturbing” uptick in safety discrepancies during El Faro’s inspections from 2013 to 2014.
 The Guard was in the process of adding the 40-year-old ship to its “target list” of U.S. cargo vessels that needed a higher level of scrutiny.

-To add to the danger, the El Faro was equipped with open-top lifeboats similar to those used on the Titanic or Lusitania.
+To add to the danger, El Faro was equipped with open-top lifeboats similar to those used on the Titanic or Lusitania.
 Modern ships carry the round, tent-like lifeboats with electronic beacons that dramatically increase survival chances in a shipwreck.

-Once, Randolph texted pictures of the El Faro’s lifeboats to her mom.
+Once, Randolph texted pictures of El Faro’s lifeboats to her mom.
 “Is that your lifeboat?
 It’s open,” her mom replied, aghast.
 A coastal Mainer, Laurie Bobillot knew open life boats to be a thing of the past.
 “Let’s hope you never get into some rough seas,” she wrote, “because you know kid, you’re screwed.”

 “Yes, I know,” Randolph replied.
 “Mom, if I ever die at sea, that’s where I want to be.”

-Randolph had a cordial relationship with the captain of the El Faro.
+Randolph had a cordial relationship with the captain of El Faro.
 She respected him, but told her mother and friends she didn’t like his dismissive attitude.
 The storm had been growing, so Randolph suggested they consider taking a longer, slower route south through the Old Bahama Channel.
 But the captain had the final word on voyage planning, and he refused to deviate.

 She’d noticed the captain was sound asleep when she’d called.
 It rang a few times before he answered.